-All through college (two schools) and the NFL (three teams), he has been trouble at nearly every stop along the way.
+All through college (two schools) and the NFL (three teams), he has been trouble at nearly stop along the way.

 Here's a brief look at Incognito's history of off- and on-field issues:

 • As a freshman at University of Nebraska in 2002, Incognito (according to USA Today this week) bullied a teammate named Jack Limbaugh to the point where he stormed off at practice.

 • Incognito started 13 of 14 games as a true freshman, missing the one against Iowa State because of an in-game fight against Penn State the week prior.

 • Incognito was suspended the following spring by then-head coach Frank Solich.
 The reasons never were reported.

 • In the spring semester of 2004, Incognito was charged with three counts of assault after a fight at a party.
 He was found guilty on one charge of misdemeanor assault and hit with a $500 fine.